Resica Falls Scout Reservation

-Resica Falls Scout Reservation is a camp in East Stroudsburg, Pennsylvania operated by the Cradle of Liberty Council of the Boy Scouts of America.
+Resica Falls Scout Reservation is a camp in East Stroudsburg, Pennsylvania operated by the Cradle of Liberty Council of the Scouting America.

 History

 In 1955 the Philadelphia and Valley Forge Councils purchased the property jointly.
 Dedicated in April 1956, the camp opened in 1957 and was operated by both councils until 1965, when Valley Forge Council bought out the Philadelphia Council's interest.
 Originally, the reservation was to consist of six camps, each holding two hundred and fifty boys.
 Three camps—Camp Big Springs, Camp Great Bend and Camp Firestone—were built on the reservation.

 The property is now owned by the Cradle of Liberty Council.
 Camp Firestone and most of Camp Great Bend are currently closed because of lack of campers.

 In recent years, the Big Springs Camp has grown to encompass most of the old Great Bend Camp.
 This has led to many capital improvements throughout the reservation, most notably the addition of the Sir John Templeton Dining Hall, and the Thomas Richards Arena.
 The Camp Great Bend dining hall has since become a part of Big Springs as the STEM center.